 Staff recommends approval of the request, as DC-G District is compatible with the surrounding zoning pattern.
-Rezoning the property would allow the subject site to redevelop with a mix of uses which are appropriate for a university area.
+Rezoning the property to DC-G District would consolidate the zoning on property owned by a single owner in order to permit redevelop under consistent zoning regulations.
 Potential incompatibilities between development associated with the request and adjacent property would be addressed through site design considerations required in the DDC.
 The proposal is consistent with the goals and objectives of the Denton Plan 2030.